 The Coalition for Elder Justice in CT was formed by the State Department on Aging in 2013 to lead and convene public and private stakeholders addressing elder justice issues in Connecticut.
 Governor Dannel Malloy recognized the Coalition and authorized the active participation by various state departments to collaborate and protect elders from multiple forms of elder abuse as illustrated in Executive Order 42.
 Since that time, the Coalition has hosted annual Seminars and Coordinating Council sessions and our partners have increased two-fold.
 A number of Action Teams have also been working on such issues as Financial Exploitation, Bank and Faith-Based training, and partnering with AARP Fraud Watch.
 With the recent award of an Administration of Community Living grant, support will be provided for Conservator Web-based Training, Law Enforcement training, and Elder Abuse Awareness.

-While the day to day coordination and operations are executed by Co-Chairs, lead staff of the State Unit on Aging – Department of Aging and Disability Services, the Steering Committee is comprised of five key, member organizations with distinct expertise in elder abuse.
+While the day to day coordination and operations are executed by Co-Chairs, lead staff of the State Unit on Aging – Department of Aging and Disability Services, the Steering Committee is comprised of key member organizations with distinct expertise in elder abuse.
 Together they provide support, guidance and oversight of progress on behalf of the Coalition.

 The Coordinating Council, an appointed body, is comprised of approximately twenty-five member organizations from within and outside of state government whose role is paramount in aging, disability, advocacy, elder rights, law enforcement, finance, education, insurance, victim services and business.
 The Council oversees the general operations of the Coalition.